Reviewing Frontline Ltd. (FRO)'s and Scorpio Tankers Inc. (NYSE:STNG)'s results | New Business Observer

 |48.92%

-For the past year Frontline Ltd. has weaker performance than Scorpio Tankers Inc.
+For the past year Frontline Ltd. was less bullish than Scorpio Tankers Inc.

 Summary